RackDevelopment/2FA/README.md

-# 2FA+
+# 2FA
-Simple 2FA plugin for your Minecraft server
+An advanced fork of egg82's 2FAPlus